shotgunsoftware/developer.shotgunsoftware.com/docs/en/trusted-solutions/tier1/setup/media_segregation.md

     aws s3 --endpoint-url https://bucket.vpce-1a2b3c4d-5e6f.s3.us-east-1.vpce.amazonaws.com ls s3://my-bucket/
 ```

-### Configure your test site to use the S3 proxy
+### Configure your test site to use your S3 VPC endpoint

 * Please contact Shotgun support via the dedicated Slack channel and provide the following information:
   * Your S3 bucket name
-  * Your S3 Privatelink DNS Name
+  * Your S3 VPC endpoint DNS Name
-* Shotgun will configure your test site to use your S3 privatelink.
+* Shotgun will configure your test site to use your S3 VPC endpoint.
 * Confirm that you are still able to access existing media
 * Attempt to upload new media